-There is no prescribed form for this declaration/certification, but it must contain the following minimum data elements as set out in Annex 3-B [PDF, 172 KB] of the Agreement:
+There is no prescribed form for this declaration/certification, but a template [DOCX, 19 KB] to help you meet these requirements is available.
+Any declaration must contain the following minimum data elements as set out in Annex 3-B [PDF, 172 KB] of the Agreement:

 - The name and status (importer/producer/exporter) of the certifying person, including contact details